 I began tutoring in 2015, first as an employee of the Community College of Denver, and independently since 2018.
 I have worked with students on high school level curriculum, introductory college classes, and upper level university courses.
 My main belief is that enthusiasm for a subject leads to success, and that enthusiasm is fostered through familiarity coupled with capability.
 Familiarity is half the battle, as the more connected a topic can be to a student's interests and experiences, the more passionate they will be about the subject.
 Capability results from practice.
-A support for those two keys to enthusiasm is the role I play as a tutor.
+To support these two keys to enthusiasm is the role I play as a tutor.

 I strive to meet students where they are, adapting my coaching style rather than expecting them to conform to my expectations.
 I love working with students hoping to understand subjects on a deeper level and those trying to see where they interconnect.
 In cases in which there are specific goals in mind beyond school, I direct focus to relevant aspects of a subject, still making sure the course expectations are met.
 I have enjoyed work with students that struggle in courses due to circumstances beside their control.
 Nothing makes me happier as a tutor than seeing a student's demeanor change as things finally click into place.
 This isn't to say that preemptive learning and preparation are outside my interest--another thing I love is emergence of the confidence that comes with a strong framework of understanding.